david-guyon/personal-page/README.md

 #"David Guyon" personal web page

 ##Project description
 The aim of this page is to present myself.
 This page will be displayed at http://david.guyon.me.

 ##Last important updates
+###18/03/16
+- Add conference attribute on publications

 ###03/06/15
 - Publications page
 - 2 entries in the publications page